-The purpose of the Council of North Central Two-Year Colleges (CNCTYC) is:
+The purpose of the Council on Accreditation for Two-Year Colleges (CATYC) is:

 - To work with The Higher Learning Commission in the promotion of standards, practices, and